alfa-jpn/acts_as_gravatar/README.md

 ```
 user = User.find(1); #

-# get html tag of gravatar.
+# get profile url of gravatar.
 user.gravatar_profile  # URL of gravatar profile.

-# get url of gravatar.
+# get image url of gravatar.
 user.gravatar_image     # URL of gravatar image.

 ```

 acts\_as\_gravatar read `email` column.(default)

 ### Options
 when call acts\_as\_gravatar, can set default values.
 (The option not to appoint at the time of acts_as_gravatar summons becomes the default of gravatar.)

 ```
 class User < ActiveRecord::Base
   acts_as_gravatar({